Scale invariance vs conformal invariance: Holography

 Under the holographic renormalization group flow, the Einstein equation demands

 which is interpreted as

-This is nothing but the strong $c$-theorem (or what we called the strong $\tilde{a}$-theorem in $d=4$) we have discussed in the previous lecture.
+This is nothing but the strong $c$-theorem (or what we called the strong $\tilde{a}$-theorem in $d=4$ dimension) we have discussed in section \ref{section6}.

-To be more precise, we have to make the relation between the energy scale $\log\mu$ and the radial direction $r$ because away from the scale invariant fixed point, there is some arbitrariness.
+To be more precise, we have to make the relation between the renormalization group scale $\log\mu$ and the radial direction $r$ because away from the scale invariant fixed point, there is some arbitrariness.
 The standard choice would be the so-called holographic scheme \cite{Anselmi:2000fu}: